-We provided guidance on April 30, 2020, in our earnings release furnished on Form 8-K as set forth below.
-These forward-looking statements reflect Amazon.com's expectations as of April 30, 2020, and are subject to substantial uncertainty.
+We provided guidance on July 30, 2020, in our earnings release furnished on Form 8-K as set forth below.
+These forward-looking statements reflect Amazon.com's expectations as of July 30, 2020, and are subject to substantial uncertainty.
 Our results are inherently unpredictable and may be materially affected by many factors, such as fluctuations in foreign exchange rates, changes in global economic conditions and customer spending, world events, the rate of growth of the Internet, online commerce, and cloud services, as well as those outlined in Item 1A of Part II, "Risk Factors."
-This guidance reflects our estimates as of April 30, 2020 regarding the impact of the COVID-19 pandemic on our operations, including those discussed above, and is highly dependent on numerous factors that we may not be able to predict or control, including: the duration and spread of the pandemic; actions taken by governments, businesses, and individuals in response to the pandemic; the impact of the pandemic on global and regional economies and economic activity, workforce staffing and productivity, and our significant and continuing spending on employee safety measures; our ability to continue operations in affected areas; and consumer demand and consumer spending patterns, as well as the effects on suppliers, creditors, and third-party sellers, all of which are uncertain.
-This guidance also assumes the impacts on consumer demand and spending patterns, including impacts due to concerns over the current economic outlook, will be in line with those experienced during Q2 to date, and the additional assumptions set forth below.
-However, it is not possible to determine the ultimate impact on our operations for the second quarter, or whether other currently unanticipated direct or indirect consequences of the pandemic are reasonably likely to materially affect our operations.
+This guidance reflects our estimates as of July 30, 2020 regarding the impact of the COVID-19 pandemic on our operations, including those discussed above, and is highly dependent on numerous factors that we may not be able to predict or control, including: the duration and scope of the pandemic, including any recurrence; actions taken by governments, businesses, and individuals in response to the pandemic; the impact of the pandemic on global and regional economics and economic activity, workforce staffing and productivity, and our significant and continuing spending on employee safety measures; our ability to continue operations in affected areas; and consumer demand and spending patterns, as well as the effects on suppliers, creditors, and third-party sellers, all of which are uncertain.
+This guidance also assumes the impacts on consumer demand and spending patterns, including impacts due to concerns over the current economic outlook, will be in line with those experienced during the third quarter to date, and the additional assumptions set forth below.
+However, it is not possible to determine the ultimate impact on our operations for the third quarter, or whether other currently unanticipated direct or indirect consequences of the pandemic are reasonably likely to materially affect our operations.

-Second Quarter 2020 Guidance
+Third Quarter 2020 Guidance

-- Net sales are expected to be between \$75.0 billion and \$81.0 billion, or to grow between 18% and 28% compared with second quarter 2019.
-This guidance anticipates an unfavorable impact of approximately 70 basis points from foreign exchange rates. - Operating income (loss) is expected to be between \$(1.5) billion and \$1.5 billion, compared with \$3.1 billion in second quarter 2019.
-This guidance assumes approximately \$4.0 billion of costs related to COVID-19. - This guidance assumes, among other things, that no additional business acquisitions, investments, restructurings, or legal settlements are concluded.
+- Net sales are expected to be between \$87.0 billion and \$93.0 billion, or to grow between 24% and 33% compared with third quarter 2019.
+This guidance anticipates an unfavorable impact of approximately 20 basis points from foreign exchange rates. - Operating income is expected to be between \$2.0 billion and \$5.0 billion, compared with \$3.2 billion in third quarter 2019.
+This guidance assumes more than \$2.0 billion of costs related to COVID-19. - This guidance assumes, among other things, that no additional business acquisitions, investments, restructurings, or legal settlements are concluded.